BuildCraft/BuildCraft/d_lp2/buildcraft/api/mj/readme.md

 # BC MJ power network usage

 ## Basic ideas
-MJ is referred throughout as "watts" as the transmitted unit is never used directly- you say that you will provide X watts for as long as possible.
+MJ is referred throughout mostly as "watts" as it is transmitted in deltas rather than the raw values- you say that you will provide X watts for as long as possible.
 Because a normal usage value is "1 Watt" we use milliWatts instead, which is 1/1000 of a watt.

-MJ is not storable.
-You should convert it to EU before storing it (say for robots or tools).
-The conversion should be lossy, and the base conversion rate is 1 Watt in 1 tick is equivilent to *TODO* EU.
-You are encouraged to convert to and from at no higher than 50% efficiency (BC itself converts to at 20% efficiency).
+Storing MJ should generally be done in

 It is fine however to store *small* amounts of MJ inside of machines if they are doing tasks that take longer than a single tick.
 You should not be able to store it and extract it later though, and you should empty the buffer after all incoming connections are broken.